ars933566-cell/Discord-GameStatusSpoofer/README.md

 when downloading it might say that it cannot verify the publisher or some random shit but this is safe so don't worry

-If you dont have an discord application the go to this website https://discord.com/developers/applications and make one
+If you dont have an discord application then go to this website https://discord.com/developers/applications and make one

 ## ✨ Features
 * **Native Windows Interface:** Built using dark-themed Windows Forms.